 Rolling with the times, your brand will grow and change.
 If you set up a ‘book’ domain and website, unless you have some expert support, you may not have enough time to justify this approach.
 Websites take time and work to establish and rank effectively, and book launch promotions are time limited.

 But… with your Author Website, the site can be added to and morph over a decade or so, as you put out more products for your growing number of fans.
-Journalists and editors can also find it more easily.
+Journalists and editors can also find it more easily, especially if it is on press releases/emails.
 As soon as people hear about you somewhere, they can Google your name or company.
 (I have a site called PowerofWords, my business, but this one is better ;-).

 Disclosure.
 This page may contain links to other websites, which if you click and sign up, would lead to a commission for us.
 We provide this information so you can follow in our footsteps.